nesreensada/Data-Scientist-Udacity-Nanodegree-Term2/README.md

 # Data-Scientist-Udacity-Nanodegree-

 ## Introduction
 * Udacity Data Scientist Nanodegree Term 2 projects and material for [term 2](https://github.com/nesreensada/Data-Scientist-Udacity-Nanodegree-Term2)
 * This repo contain the exercises, projects and the extra curricular material.

+* this is the link for the certificate: https://confirm.udacity.com/SPCUMMK6

 ## Table of Contents
 0. Extra Curricular: